 Spain does not require tapeworm treatment prior to importation.
 However, be aware that if you plan to travel with your dog to the UK or some other EU countries after you’ve moved to Spain, a tapeworm treatment will be required.

 What Are the Pet Restrictions for Spain?

 Although many countries ban certain breeds of dogs and/or cats, Spain does not.
-However, if your dog is one of the following breeds, you will need to muzzle him to go through security and register him within 3 months of arrival:
+However, if your dog is one of the following breeds, you will need to muzzle them to go through security and register them within 3 months of arrival:

 - Pit Bull Terrier